 7. Add a second printer device

 - Select the Ports tab and click on Add Port button.

-- Select Standard TCP/IP Port and click on New Port.
+- Select the Standard TCP/IP Port and click on the New Port button.

-- Now enter the required information.
-You can get the necessary information from your printer’s instruction manual.
+- Enter the required information.
+You can get them from your printer’s instruction manual.
 Click on Next.